jiayuanzhang417/LOGIC-Mind/README.md

 Edit: You can move nodes or right-click to create new connections manually.

 Save: Hit "Save" to move your current logic from data.json to the history/ folder.

+### 5. Skill Development
+Basic Full-Stack development skill: Learned how to connect a React frontend to a Flask backend to handle data.

+Using Graph Libraries: Learned to use Cytoscape.js to transform data into visual nodes and lines.

+Tool Integration: Figured out how to send user text to GEN AI and get back a specific feedback format the program can read.

+UI/UX experience: Added simple interactive features like right-clicking to link nodes, undo button, personal styling to nodes and lines, making the tool more flexible and interactive for the user.

+Debugging: Spent time fixing server errors and data saving issues, which helped me understand more how frontend and backend work.